-The Project is also subject to the Province of Manitoba's The Environment Act.
+The Project is also subject to Manitoba's The Environment Act.
 The Agency and Manitoba Environment and Climate coordinated the federal and provincial environmental assessment processes through acceptance of a single EIS written by the Proponent to satisfy both the provincial and federal requirements and through information sharing during the technical review of the EIS, where possible.